Verified Performance Record

 $82,000 Prime Contract Value

-The constraint was physics.
 The critical trees were 36-inch DBH fire-damaged specimens positioned directly above occupied infrastructure.
-Ground-based removal was not possible without near-certain damage to the structures below.
-The work required precision crane-assisted extraction, advanced rigging, and BCMA-credentialed supervision — all within a compressed federal closure window and with a Biomonitor present for endangered species compliance.
+Ground-based removal was not possible without near-certain structural damage.
+The work required precision crane-assisted extraction under a compressed federal closure window with a Biomonitor present for endangered species compliance.

-The Arborist executed the full scope within a 12-hour site closure: 6 critical trees removed by crane over occupied federal infrastructure, 48 additional trees mitigated across sensitive operational areas.
-Total project duration was fewer than 5 days.
+The Arborist executed the full scope within a 12-hour site closure.
 Zero infrastructure damage.
 Full endangered species compliance.
 Site reopened on schedule.

 Verified Performance Metrics

-108K lbsRemoved by crane over occupied visitor entrance within 12-hour closure
+108K lbsRemoved by crane over occupied visitor entrance — 12-hour closure

-54 treesTotal mitigated — 6 crane-assisted over structures, 48 across sensitive zones
+54 treesTotal mitigated — 6 crane-assisted over structures, 48 sensitive zones

 850KAnnual visitors — site disruption limited to 12 hours total